iviviano/Algorithms/Grading/HW5.md

 Interpreting notes:
 - You are missing an important test case for `eval-exp`.
 If we run `(eval-exp (var-exp 'sym) environment)` and `'sym` is not bound in `environment`, `eval-exp` should throw an error.
 Note that your implementation of `eval-exp` does this correctly (through `env-lookup`). (**-2 points**)
+- Nice job constructing the parse tree without using `parse` in your tests of `eval-exp`.

 ```
 Part 1:         10/10